junit-pioneer/convert-junit4-to-junit5/README.md

 This is a project I wrote for myself to [facilitate migrating a good number of tests to JUnit 5 syntax](https://www.selikoff.net/?p=7915&preview=true).
 Feel free to use it/enhance it/etc if you find it useful.

+Note that IntelliJ has functionality to migrate from JUnit 4 to 5.
+I recommend trying that before this program.
+(This program was written in September 2016 when no IDEs had the functionality).

 # Pre-reqs
 Before starting out, the program assumes you have:
 * Updated your Maven POM/Groovy build file/whatever to reference the new JUnit 5 jars